Does a flood of conflicting thoughts driven by angst ever happen to you at any one time?

 Moreover, cortisol can contribute to a surplus of free radicals, which kills brain cells.

-The negative effects of long term stress in the body have been proven in numerous scientific studies, and the impact can be noticed in people’s bodies, their mood, the quality of their rest, and even their libido, and it is all caused by emotional responses to the world around us.
+The negative effects of long-term stress on the body have been proven in numerous scientific studies, and the impact can be noticed in people’s bodies, their moods, the quality of their rest, and even their libido.
+It is all caused by emotional responses to the world around us.

-This means that the cure of stress involves changing your thought and response patterns into a more mindful and relaxed standard.
+This means that the cure for stress involves changing your thought and response patterns to a more mindful and relaxed standard.

 But how?